-After the death of a family member, it can be hard to tell which side is up and what way to turn.
-If someone else caused their death, whether intentionally or through negligence, you can be left even more confused and pained.
+After the passing of a family member, it can be hard to tell what way to turn.
+You could be even more confused and hurt if someone else intentionally or negligently caused their loss of life.
 Filing a wrongful death claim can allow you to hold them accountable and ease your financial burden.

-A wrongful death lawyer in Smyrna from John Foy & Associates can help you with that.
-By investigating your case and gathering evidence that proves the other party’s negligence, an attorney can help you along the process of recovering.
+A wrongful death lawyer in Smyrna can help you by investigating your case and gathering evidence that proves the other party’s negligence.

-We recognize that no amount of money can take away the grief.
-However, compensation can allow you to focus on healing instead of dealing with expenses related to your loved one’s death.
-If you have more questions about your claim, you can talk to a member of our team for free.
+We recognize that no amount of money can take away the grief during this difficult time.
+However, compensation can allow you to focus on healing instead of dealing with expenses.
+You can talk to a Smyrna personal injury lawyer for free if you have more questions about your claim.

 Family Members Who Can File a Wrongful Death Claim